North Korean defectors: Mental health

-Identity politics
+Social and ethnic tensions

-Identity politics play a monumental factor in the cultural division among North and South Koreans.
-Contrary to the popular belief of outside nations, South Koreans and North Koreans share the same sense of nationalism and patriotism; however, most South Koreans harbour negative attitudes towards their Northern neighbors.
+The politics of identity plays a considerable role in deepening the social and ethnic gulf that separates North and South.
+Most South Koreans, who unlike North Koreans can be readily interviewed and polled in large numbers, harbour at least somewhat negative attitudes towards their neighbors, which North Korean defectors have experienced up-close on arrival.
 In 2010, the Korean General Social Survey (KGSS) conducted face-to-face research of over 1,000 South Koreans on their perspectives on the ethnic identity of North Korean defectors assimilating into South Korea.
-The results reveal that South Koreans generally do not support the reunification of the Koreans.
-This is because some South Koreans have grown suspicious of defectors and their true intentions of migrating.
-South Koreans' antagonism against North Korea is mainly targeted at its Communist regime and a strict division of national identity.
-The outcome from the KGSS survey rules that the idea of "one nation, two countries" does not exist anymore.
-According to a 2015 UC Santa Cruz paper, many interviewed defectors wanted to resettle in China or emigrate to a Western country, due to discrimination, difficulty with the competitive nature of South Korea, and disappointment with unfulfilled promises of wealth and riches by missionaries and the government.
+The results reveal that South Koreans generally do not support the reunification of the two countries.
+One reason for this opposition is that some South Koreans have grown suspicious of defectors and of their true intentions in migrating southwards.
+South Koreans' politically (rather than personally) relevant antagonism against North Korea as a whole, however, is mainly targeted at its communist regime and at what they perceive as its contribution to the division of the formerly coherent national identity.
+Some have interpreted the outcome of the KGSS survey as evidence that the idea of "one nation, two countries" does not exist in the minds of most South Koreans.
+According to a 2015 UC Santa Cruz paper, many interviewed defectors wanted to resettle in China or emigrate to a Western country, due to bigotry, semi-official discrimination, difficulty with the ultra-competitive aspects of South Korean society, and disappointment with unfulfilled promises of ease and prosperity by missionaries and the government.